 This quick article isn't going to have a life-changing impact on your social life.
 At most it will tweak your thinking about a small topic and make you look at some other people in a more balanced, realistic way.
 It's one of a few to argue that you don't have to love or take part in certain aspects of the social world, but it can hurt you if you hold simplistic, bitter beliefs about them.

-Similarly, you can find your share of jerks in less popular circles.
+Similarly, you can find your share of jerks in less-popular circles.
 Just because someone is supposedly lower in social status doesn't mean they're a saint.
-In some cases they're not well liked specifically because they have some toxic qualities.
+In some cases they're not well-liked specifically because they toxic qualities.
 Sadly, some people who have been bullied even become bullies themselves.
-Their bullying may come in a different flavor than that of the rumor-spreading cheerleader or meathead rugby player, and it may not have as much sting in all cases, but it's still harmful to be around.
+Their bullying may come in a different flavor than that of the rumor spreading cheerleader or meathead rugby player, and it may not have as much sting in all cases, but it's still harmful.

-It's a predictable conclusion, but try your best to judge everyone on their own merits.
+I know I'm building to a predictable point, but try your best to judge everyone on their own merits.
 If you come across someone who has a bunch of "popular" qualities, don't instantly assume they're vain and obnoxious, or that they'd never want to talk to you.
 If you find yourself in a "lower status" group and it seems like they're subtly picking on you, don't feel you have to stick with them because the media says every less-popular person has a heart of gold.

 That's the main message of the article.
-Here are a few more points about the topic:
+Here are a few more thoughts about the topic:

 A popular person isn't necessarily a jerk just because they don't want to be friends with you

-There's no excuse for truly belittling, bullying behavior.
-However, sometimes more popular people are seen as jerks just because they aren't interested in talking to or being friends with someone who wants to get closer to them.
+There's no excuse for true bullying.
+However, sometimes more popular people are seen as jerks just because they aren't interested in talking to or being friends with someone.
 It can hurt to be rejected this way.
 To cope with those feelings some people try to write off the person who turned them down.
-As long as they're not rude about it, people have the right not to be interested in others.
-A popular guy may not hold any ill will towards a less-popular person, but feel they don't have anything in common and wouldn't get much out of spending time with them.
+As long as they're not rude about it, people have the right not to be interested in a friendship.
+A popular student may not hold any ill will toward a less-popular classmate, but feel they don't have anything in common and wouldn't get much out of spending time with them.

 "So this article is saying everyone should care about being friends with the popular crowd?"

 Nah.
 Like the intro said, its goal is just to help you look at popular people in a more nuanced, less-wary way.
 While the "popular group" can hold a mystique, for many people there's not a ton of point in trying to hang out with them.
-If they could get in with them they'd realize they don't share much in common.
+If they could befriend them they'd realize they don't share much common ground.
 Not in a "Aha!
 They're vacuous after all!" way, just that they'd be a better match with other groups.

 "Isn't the concept of popular and unpopular crowds a high school mentality?"